The Thomas Pages homepage

 Matthew 3:8.

-Baptism is the outward sign of a total submission to God to go God's way all the way, but it must come from the heart, and John knew their's was false.
+Baptism is the outward sign of a total submission to God to go God's way all the way, but it must come from the heart, and John knew theirs was false.
 God hates hypocrisy, which is why Jesus also publicly condemned them in the strongest terms (Matt.23:13-33).

 The